Global Education

 Inspire students to turn knowledge into action

-Use this lesson plan to learn about campaigns around the world to end hunger and inspire students to use their own talents and resources to make a difference.
+Learn about campaigns around the world to end hunger and inspire students to use their own talents and resources to make a difference.

 Reducing food waste and reallocating resources is another powerful way to fight hunger in your community and around the world.